 Where you can fly a sub-250g drone with a camera attached

-Since many drone pilots have opted for drones with cameras in the lightweight sub-250g category (the CO class), it’s good to know that, according to the CAA, you can legally ‘fly closer to people than 50m and you can fly over them’ and ‘you can fly small drones and model aircraft that are lighter than 250g, or C0 or C1 class, in residential, recreational, commercial and industrial areas’.
+Since many drone pilots have opted for drones with cameras in the lightweight sub-250g category, it’s good to know that, according to the CAA, you can legally ‘fly closer to people than 50m and you can fly over them’ and ‘you can fly small drones and model aircraft that are lighter than 250g in residential, recreational, commercial and industrial areas’.

 This means you can legally fly over cities, towns, villages, housing estates, schools, tourist attractions, sports facilities, beaches, parks, shopping centres, business parks, factories, docks and rail and transport hubs if using a sub-250g drone like the Autel Evo Nano or DJI Mini 3 Pro and you have an Operator ID (£9, renewable annually).
 However, you must always remember to fly safely and within line of sight of your drone at all times.
 And never fly above the legal limit of 400 feet, which is plenty high enough for capturing sensational aerial footage.

 Despite the CAA’s leniency regarding flying in the above areas, it’s absolutely paramount that you don’t do anything stupid like buzzing people or hovering over private gardens.
 This is the kind of activity that ruins a great hobby for the rest of us.

 Finally, it stands to reason that you must always ‘stay well away from airports, airfields, spaceports and aircraft’ or five years in prison beckons.

 UK drone regulations 2023 in detail: Flyer and Operator IDs

 The current legislation basically involves requesting a Flyer ID and Operator ID.
 According to the CAA, there are two requirements and you may need to meet both or you could be fined or worse, sent to prison.